Why Large Product Teams Create Fragmented Experiences

 Toward a better product operating model

-If fragmentation is a predictable outcome of system design, then coherence must also be designed.
+If fragmentation is a predictable outcome of system design, coherence must also be designed.

-A healthier product operating model does not rely on more process.
-It relies on better structural assumptions.
+A healthier product operating model doesn’t rely on more process.
+It rests on stronger structural assumptions.

-Teams are accountable not just for outcomes, but for their contribution to the platform.
-Success is not only measured by local impact, but by whether the system becomes more coherent over time.
+Teams are accountable not only for outcomes, but for their contribution to the platform.
+Success is measured not just by local impact, but by whether the system becomes more coherent over time.

 Shared capabilities have explicit ownership.
-Not as a separate coordination layer, but as a product concern.
-Capabilities are treated as evolving assets rather than incidental infrastructure.
+Not as a separate coordination layer, but as a core product concern more teams can work on.
+One that evolves assets rather than incidental infrastructure.

-Strong product narrative replaces heavy coordination rituals.
-Instead of alignment meetings, organizations invest in clarity: what this product is, who it is for, what problems matter, and how the parts connect.
+A strong product narrative replaces heavy coordination rituals.
+Instead of more alignment meetings, organizations invest in clarity: what the product is, who it serves, what problems matter, and how the parts connect.

-Discovery is treated as shared infrastructure.
+Discovery becomes shared infrastructure.
 Insights flow across teams.
-Understanding accumulates rather than fragments.
-Learning compounds rather than resets at team boundaries.
+Understanding accumulates.
+Learning compounds rather than resetting at team boundaries.

 Org design is treated as product design.
-Team boundaries, ownership models, and structures are designed with user experience in mind, not just delivery efficiency.
+Team boundaries and ownership models are shaped with user experience in mind, not just delivery efficiency.

-This is not a framework.
-It is not a process.
-It is a shift in what we consider first-class design.
+This is not a framework or a process.
+It is a shift in what we treat as first-class design.

 Stop fixing symptoms, start designing the system

-When we respond with more rituals, more coordination layers, more alignment ceremonies, we treat symptoms.
-The underlying structure remains unchanged, so the outcomes persist.
+When we respond with more rituals, more coordination layers, and more alignment ceremonies, we treat symptoms.
+The underlying structure stays the same, so the outcomes persist.

-The deeper opportunity is not to control teams more tightly.
-It is to design the system so that autonomy naturally produces coherence.
+The deeper opportunity is not tighter control.
+It is designing the system so autonomy naturally produces coherence.

 If we want cohesive products, we must design cohesive product organizations.

 That means designing for shared intent.
 Designing team boundaries intentionally.
 Designing discovery as shared infrastructure.
-Designing capabilities rather than optimizing paths.
+Designing capabilities and platforms instead of optimizing isolated paths.
 Designing the operating model with the same care we apply to the product itself.

 Because in the end, the organization is part of the product.